import abc

 evaluator = eval_cls(run_function, **method_kwargs)

-logging.info("Creation done")
+logger.info("Creation done")

 return evaluator